 - Fishy smell from the affected area

 Color and amount of vaginal discharge may indicate the type of vaginitis.
-You may notice the following characteristic of vaginal discharge.
+You may notice the following characteristics of vaginal discharge.

 - Bacterial vaginosis causes greyish-white discharge with a foul-smelling or fishy odor.